 |

-ACER forrestii 'Sparkling' This delightful form is not quite as large and vigorous as the main Snakebark species, but the bark is just as good.
+ACER forrestii 'Sparkling' This delightful form has become a firm favourite though it seems oddly more difficult to propagate.
+Its habit is fundamentally upright and sturdy, yet elegant at the same time.
 The young growth has a coppery tinge that gives an almost metallic sheen.
 Summer colour is green, whilst autumn colours are again outstanding in shades of orange and red.
-Sold out |
+The bark visibly changes colour as winter arrives to give rich deep red shades.
+See it in the Winter Garden. |

-| Back to Previous Page |
+Back to Previous Page |